kjavedan/Ecommerce-website/src/A_challenges.md

-2. products makes a call to the data base with these info selectedPage ✔ category
+2. products makes a call to the data base with these info selectedPage ✔ category ✔

-3. display them in the main layout as a productCategory
+3. display them in the main layout as a productCategory ✔

-*problem? (level 3)